wgcban/ddpm-cd/README.md

 This is the offical implementation of **Remote Sensing Change Detection using Denoising Diffusion Probabilistic Models** by **Pytorch**.

-There are some implement details with paper description, which maybe different with actual `SR3` structure due to details missing.

 ## Usage
 ### Environment
 ```python